harshitkaushik444555/harshit-aws-cloud-repository/AWS-Projects/Kubernetes-End-To-End-Project-On-EKS.md

 useless.

-10. Try to run following command
+Step 9.
+Try to run following command
 ```
 kubectl get svc -n game-2048
 ```
 You will get the port number and using this port and node ip or anybody who has access to aws vpc can access this app but our goal is to access this app from outside the aws or give access to user.For this we have created the ingress.External field ip will be nill.

-10. run
+Step 10. run
 ```
 kubectl get ingress -n game-2048
 ```
 '*' in hosts indicate anyone can access but address is not there.Once we deploy ingress controller there will be an address.

-11. Now we will create an ingress controller which will read ingress resource game-2048 and will create a load balancer, target group and port for us.
+Step 11.
+Now we will create an ingress controller which will read ingress resource game-2048 and will create a load balancer, target group and port for us.

 It just need an ingress resource.We will deploy an ALB controller.For this first we need to configure an oidc connector profile.We can deploy ALB controller